alex11818/unicellar/README.md

 ```
 conda create -n uTest pandas scipy numpy matplotlib plotly -c conda-forge
 ```
-(you may replace "uTest" your environment name).
+(you may replace "uTest" with your environment name).

 ## installation
 1. Download or clone the library.